 Examples of Microservices Apps:

-Netflix has widespread architecture.
-It receives more than one billion calls every day, from more than 800 different types of devices to its streaming-video API.
+Netflix has overall architecture.
+It receives more than one billion calls daily, from over 800 different types of devices to its streaming-video API.
 Each API call then prompts around five additional calls to the backend service.

 Amazon has also migrated to microservices.
-They get countless calls from various applications, including applications that manage the web service API and the website itself, which would have been simply impossible for their old, two-tiered architecture to handle.
+As a result, they get countless calls from various applications that manage the web service API and the website itself, which would have been impossible for their old, two-tiered architecture to handle.

 eBay is another example that has gone through the same transition.
 Their core application comprises several autonomous applications, executing the business logic for different function areas.

 Characteristics of Microservices Apps: